s7a7ic/TinkerELEC-Project/scripts/README.md

 ## Set Environment Variables

-add your env settings in /storage/.profile and reboot
+add your env settings in /storage/.profile and reboot (see [profile.example](../profile.example))

-## Bluetooth disconnect

-[bt-disconnect](bt-disconnect.sh) is disconnecting currently connected Bluetooth Devices.
-It is called from the on_suspend script.

 ## Prevent Idle

 [prevent_idle](prevent_idle.sh) prevents kodi to run the shutdown function when a network connection is established (ssh, nfs or smb) and between specified times.

-## RTC Wakealarm

-[rtcwake](rtcwake.sh) configures /sys/class/rtc/rtc0/wakealarm to wake the system on a specified time (timezone aware).
-It is called from the on_suspend script.

 ## Suspend / Resume Scripts

 [on_suspend](on_suspend.sh) runs before system goes into suspend.
+- includes sets RTC Wakealarm and disconnects Bluetooth devices

 [on_resume](on_resume.sh) runs after system wakes from suspend.